dcmi/dc-srap/profile/srap-profile.md

 In SRAP context, this property can be used to specify host document, a related resource in which the described scholarly resource is physically or logically included.
 For instance, a scientific periodical in which the described article has been published.

-Recommended practice is to identify the related resource by means of a URI.
+Recommended practice in SRAP AP is to identify the related resource by means of a URI.
 If this is not possible or feasible, a string conforming to a formal identification system or a name may be provided.
 It is also possible to give both the name and the URI.

 “Is Part Of” in DCMI Terms shall be used to provide a link (URI) from the described component part (“child”) to the host resource (“parent”).
 Note: There are no practical examples in DCMI Terms or DC User Guide on how to use this property in cases that are common for scientific publications, such as linking from an article to conference proceedings or periodicals.
 User guide and/or DCMI Terms should be revised to accommodate relevant use cases.